jedludlow/norm-tol-int/README.md

 ## Unit Tests

-The algorithm has shown to accurately reproduce standard tables of two-sided normal tolerance interval factors from standard sources, including the complete set of tables in ISO 16269-6:2014 Annex F. The unit tests included here represent a sampling of that reproduction for brevity.
+The algorithm accurately reproduces tables of two-sided normal tolerance interval factors from standard sources, including the complete set of tables in ISO 16269-6:2014 Annex F. The unit tests included here represent a sampling of that reproduction for brevity.